 Before computers and software, we did all of our accounting by hand.
-Any accounting records were kept in large binders with reams of paper on file.
+Business owners kept any accounting records in large binders with reams of paper files.
 Fortunately, accounting has gone digital, and as a small business owner, you can automate your financial transactions with accounting software like QuickBooks.

-In financial accounting, the main accounting record of a company is a general ledger.
-Although there are software and tools that automatically categorize these transactions, it’s still important to know the basic components of general ledger accounts so you can spot potential issues.
+In financial accounting, a company’s main accounting record is its general ledger.
+Although there are tools that automatically categorize these transactions, it’s still important to know the basic components of general ledger accounts.
+Knowing the components means you can spot potential issues in your financial data.

 What is a general ledger?

 A general ledger is a recordkeeping system used to sort, store, and summarize a company’s financial transactions.
 A general ledger has four primary components: a journal entry, a description, debit and credit columns, and a balance.

 - A journal entry: The number of each journal entry posted to the account and the date of the entry.